safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 And will do the following:

-1. Create an redeem order with the proper format so the Monerium SDK can understand it
+1. Creates a `redeem` order with the correct format for the Monerium SDK to understand
 2. Place the order to Monerium
-3. Propose (and execute if 1/1 Safe) a `signMessage` transaction to the Safe services with the required Monerium message to be signed by the Safe owners.
-Monerium knowing the Safe is a multisig wallet will wait to this order to be confirmed and executed in order to execute the order in their systems.
+3. Propose a `signMessage` transaction to the Safe services with the required Monerium message to be signed and executed.
+Monerium systems are aware that the Safe is a multisig wallet and will wait for this order to be confirmed and executed before carrying out the order in their systems.

 **Caveats**

-- The order we use for evaluating the `authCode` and `refreshToken` is important.
-Each one open a different flow with Monerium and we evaluate the presence first for the `authCode` and then for the `refreshToken`.
-So have this in mind and don't use both together expecting to only authenticate.
+- The order we use internally in the SDK for evaluating the `redirectUrl`, `authCode` and `refreshToken` is important.
+Each property opens a different flow with Monerium and we evaluate the presence of the `authCode`, then the `refreshToken` and `redirectUrl` as default.
+So have this in mind if you use all of them together in yout app

-#### `close()`

-The `close` method will clean up things as subscriptions, the socket connection to the Monerium API and browser storage.

 #### `subscribe(event, handler)`

-Allow to subscribe to [order status changes](https://monerium.dev/api-docs#operation/profile-orders-notifications) using the Monerium API.
+You can subscribe to [order status changes](https://monerium.dev/api-docs#operation/profile-orders-notifications) through the Monerium API.

-**Parameters**
+**Params**

 - `event` - The event you want to subscribe to.
 You can choose between one of the following: